- Biological Inventions

 India, though in a phase of rapid economic development, still has the bane of poverty.
 In this country, around 22% of the population is Below the Poverty Line , and hence most of the nation’s policies are oriented towards the poor.
-India’s IP Policy is no different, as the IP legislature in India is mostly oriented towards giving the general public an easy and inexpensive access to medicines.
+India’s IP Policy is no different, as the IP legislature in India is mostly oriented towards giving the general public easy and inexpensive access to medicines.
 Indian IP policy drafters have used every flexibility in the Agreement on the Trade-Related Aspects of Intellectual Property Rights (TRIPS), to which India is a signatory, for this purpose.

 The curious case of drug development

-The process of development of the drugs to treat the diseases and ailments is pretty much painstaking.
+The process of development of drugs to treat diseases and ailments is pretty much painstaking.
 A drug regulatory authority, (e.g. The US Food and Drug Administration-US FDA; Central Drugs Standard Control Organization-CDSCO in India) monitors and governs the testing of the New Chemical Entities (NCEs) through pre-clinical and clinical trials to prove their safety and efficacy to treat an ailment.
-Several NCEs fail at some or the other stage, rendering all the money and efforts in vain.
+Several NCEs fail at some of the other stages, rendering all the money and efforts in vain.
 The amount of money invested in each NCE is of the order of billions of dollars.
 The time period it takes for the development of the NCEs as approved ‘Drugs’ typically ranges from 10-15 years .
 The chances of a candidate making it through this whole of the process, to the desk of the pharmacy, are merely 2% .
-So, in this precarious situation, the 20 years of patent protection granted to the drug products is not sufficient to recover the huge investment made in the R&D of the product.
+So, in this precarious situation, the 20 years of patent protection granted to the drug products are not sufficient to recover the huge investment made in the R&D of the product.
 So, the pharma companies usually demand the extension of the protection of their monopoly over the drug product.
 This Patent Term Extension (PTE) is granted by the Patent Office of the region or country.

 Now, these clinical trials generate data regarding the therapeutic activity and safety of the drug.
 So, if a generic player wants to launch the same drug, it will need this data to prove that its generic version of the drug is ‘equivalent’ to the innovator’s product.
-Since the innovator companies invest huge amounts of time, money and efforts into generating this data, they demand exclusivity of this data.
+Since the innovator companies invest huge amounts of time, money, and efforts into generating this data, they demand exclusivity of this data.
 This Clinical Trial Data Exclusivity is under the discretion of the drug regulatory authority and regardless of the existence of a valid patent on the subject matter.
 If granted, it gives an additional layer of protection to the innovator drug product.

 In the following paragraphs, we will discuss the Patent Term Extension and Clinical Trial Data Exclusivity provisions present in the US and European, legislature, in comparison with the Indian scenario.
 Several other countries also provide these provisions, but we will limit our discussion to these three jurisdictions.